Jenna Ewing

 Instructions

-Set oven to 375°F (190°C).
-Lightly grease your baking dish or coat with a thin layer of olive oil if desired.
+Set the oven to 375°F (190°C).
+Lightly grease your baking dish or coat it with a thin layer of olive oil, if desired.

 In the baking dish, add couscous, bone broth, kale, butternut squash cubes, red onion slices, and dried cranberries.
-Stir to combine evenly, making sure the couscous is submerged in broth.
+Stir well to combine, ensuring the couscous is fully submerged in the broth.

 Cover the dish tightly with foil and bake for 15–20 minutes.
-This allows the couscous to absorb the broth and the vegetables to begin softening.
+This allows the couscous to absorb the broth while the vegetables begin to soften.

-Remove the dish from the oven, carefully take off the foil, and stir everything gently to redistribute flavors.
-Sprinkle crumbled feta cheese evenly over the top, then add 1 tablespoon crushed red pepper flakes.
-Stir lightly so the cheese and pepper mix in without fully melting into the base.
+Carefully remove the dish from the oven and take off the foil.
+Gently stir to redistribute the ingredients.
+Sprinkle the crumbled feta cheese evenly over the top, then add the crushed red pepper flakes.
+Stir lightly so the cheese and seasoning are mixed in without fully melting.

-• 🌶️ Spice Level – Adjust crushed red pepper to taste.
+• 🌶️ Spice Level – Adjust crushed red pepper flakes to taste.
 For milder heat, use ½ tablespoon.
-For more, add extra when serving.
+For more heat, add extra when serving.

 • 🥬 Greens – Swap kale for spinach, Swiss chard, or arugula.